arouyan/lakeFS/docs/setup/import.md

 Importing a very large amount of objects (> ~250M) might take some time using `lakectl ingest` as described above, since it has to paginate through all the objects in the source using API calls.

-For S3, we provide a utility as part of the `lakefs` binary, called `lakefs import`.
+For S3, we provide a utility as part of the `lakefs` binary called `lakefs import`.

 The lakeFS import tool will use the [S3 Inventory](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-inventory.html) feature to create lakeFS metadata.
 The imported metadata will be committed to a special branch, called `import-from-inventory`.